 - MAKERS: Multi-part documentary series that tells the known and unknown stories of women in the areas of war, space, comedy, business, Hollywood, and politics.
 These stories share women’s contributions to some of the most important moments in the history of our country and the world.

 - Joan Rivers: A Piece of Work [streaming on Netflix and Amazon], and Elaine Stritch: Shoot Me [streaming on Netflix], both one of a kind women who broke ground in the entertainment field (and both sadly recently left us).
 Stritch was an uncompromising Tony- and Emmy Award-winning actress whose personality and talent shine through in this intimate documentary; Rivers was a sharp-tongued, sharp-minded comedienne who navigated through a male-dominated world for decades.

 - The Wonderful, Horrible Life of Leni Riefenstahl [available on DVD from various retailers] is a probing portrait of a complex woman who was both a groundbreaking artist and yet aligned with the brutal Nazi regime for whom she made propaganda.”This movie is fascinating in so many different ways,” wrote Roger Ebert.
 “As the story of an extraordinary life, as the reconstruction of the career of one of the greatest of film artists, as the record of an ideological debate, as a portrait of an amazing old woman.”
 [Suggested by The Filmatelist (@Filmatelist) on Twitter.]

-For further reading, may we suggest these Women and Girls Lead resources, including an extensive catalog of films.
 The films above are but a sampling of many excellent documentaries about women past and present.
 Feel free to make other recommendations for Women’s History Month here in the comments, or @IndependentLens on Twitter (#WomensHistoryMonth).